-There are far ranges of Linux bioinformatics tools available widely used in this field for a long while.
+There are far ranges of Linux bioinformatics tools available and widely used in this field for a long while.
 Bioinformatics has been characterized in many ways; however, it is frequently defined as a combination of mathematics, computation, and statistics to analyze biological information.
 The main goal of the bioinformatics tool is to develop an efficient algorithm so that sequence similarities can be measured accordingly.

 Best Bioinformatics Tools for Linux